opprDev/theme-animated-slider/README.md

 ### Feature List

-- Customizeable slider, where mostly everything can be tuned to the customer's need.
+- Customizeable slider, where mostly everything can be tuned to the customer's need;

-- Smooth performance.
+- Smooth performance;

-- Easily adaptable to any website.
+- Easily adaptable to any website;

-- Custom Fade in and out times.
+- Custom Fade in and out times;

-- Editable Slider direction.
+- Editable Slider direction;

-- Supports a fixed background.
+- Supports a fixed background;

-- Easily adaptable font size and type.
+- Easily adaptable font size and type;

-- Include 2 Months of support by CalliTech.
+- Include 2 Months of support by CalliTech;

 ### Project Information